heberth2788/androidlearnandtest/README.md

 Android project in Kotlin language to learn and test apis, libraries, configurations and more.

-This projects show basic examples of:
+This project shows basic examples of:

 * Jetpack compose
 * Room